John 15

 “I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for apart from Me you can do nothing.

-I am the vine, you are the branches.
+(a) I am the vine, you are the branches.
+Jesus supplies, we receive.
 What a wonderful picture of our total dependence on Christ.
 Our union with the Lord is the source of our very life (Gal.
-2:20, Eph.
-2:5, Col. 3:4).
-Apart from him we can do nothing, but in him we truly live and move and have our being.
+2:20, Col. 3:4).
+Apart from him we can do nothing, but in him we truly live.

 John 15:6